m-nt/learn-cpp/README.md

 well its 23:16 and after a lot of try and error i fond c++ to be very hard. but not surprised. its enough for today.
 ...
+yeah, i don't know why im reinventing the wheel 🤔 but its cool, im learning about parsing and im having fun. i like c++ ...